agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ### `groups`
 Here we define the initial [Groups](#groups) of our Collection.
-There are two ways doing this.
+There are two ways of doing this.
 The first one is to pass an Array of Group Names.
-AgileTs will take care of the creation for us.
+AgileTs will than take care of the creation for us.
 ```ts
 const MY_COLLECTION = App.createCollection({
     groups: ["myGroup1", "myGroup2"]
 });
 ```
-The above mentioned way as some limitation, for instance we can't define any initial Items.
+The above mentioned way has some limitation, for instance we can't define any initial Items.
 Luckily there is a second way, where we have access to the Collection which gets created.
-With help of the Collection, we are able to 'instantiate' the Groups on our own, which gives us much more freedom configuring these.
 ```ts
 const MY_COLLECTION = App.createCollection((collection) => ({
      key: 'dummyCollection',